-West Borough Primary is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
-Further information can be found in acceptable use/GDPR policies

-- West Borough Primary will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies. - The Headteacher and the Safeguarding Governor, are responsible for ensuring that our school has met the DfE cyber security standards for schools and colleges.
+- Lady Joanna Thornhill (Endowed) Primary School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
+Further information can be found in GDPR/Data Protection, acceptable use policies and online safety policies. - Lady Joanna Thornhill (Endowed) Primary School will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies.